algorand/go-algorand/data/transactions/logic/jsonspec.md

 ```
 ### Object
 #### duplicate key
-Duplicate key at top level is treated as error and ignored when it is in nested object.
+Duplicate keys at the top level result in an error; however, duplicate keys nested at a lower level are ignored.
 #### Invalid JSON text
 ```json
 {"key0": 1,"key0": 2}
 ```
-#### Valid JSON text
+#### Acceptable JSON text
 ```json
 {"key0": 1,"key1": {"key2":2,"key2":"10"}}
 ```
 ### Numbers
 #### Range
 - Only integers between 0 and 2^64-1 are accepted
-- All other values are treated as error.
+- All other values result in an error

 #### Special Values
 - `null`, `true`, `false` are the only accepted special values.
 - other spcial values such as `NaN`,`+Inf`,`-Inf` are not accepted

 #### Exponential Notation
-Exponential notation not accepted
+Exponential notation is not accepted
 #### Invalid JSON text
 ```json
 {"key": 1.2E-6}